Are you struggling to get your kids to eat more vegetables? Here are five easy ways to help your children get more nutrients in!

 But then I remembered that before I’d had my second child, I was eating eggs with spinach, mushrooms, and bell peppers sauteed in every morning.
 Why would I just assume that my child would hate that?

 Truth is that she might hate it, but I won’t know until I try!
+(You can also try some veggie + egg muffins like the recipe I made here!)

 Perhaps the more important thing here is that, whether you can get your child to eat veggies at every meal or not, you should be modeling the behavior you want them to pick up on.
 In other words, it’s still important for your child to see YOU consuming vegetables of all kinds, and often.